ayatokura/ai-openscale/wos-insight-debias.md

 ## Passive de-biasing
 {: #it-dbo-passive}

-Passive de-biasing is the work that OpenScale does by itself, automatically, every hour.
+Passive de-biasing is the work that {{site.data.keyword.aios_short}} does by itself, automatically, every hour.
 It is considered passive because it happens without user intervention.
-When {{site.data.keyword.aios_short}} does bias checking, it also does a de-biasing of the data, by analyzing the behavior of the model, and identifying the data where the model is acting in a biased manner.
+When {{site.data.keyword.aios_short}} checks bias, it also does a debiases the data.
+It analyzes the behavior of the model, and identifies the data where the model acts in a biased manner.

-{{site.data.keyword.aios_short}} then builds a machine learning model to predict whether the model is likely to act in a biased manner on a given, new data point. {{site.data.keyword.aios_short}} then analyzes the data which is received by the model, on an hourly basis, and finds the data points where {{site.data.keyword.aios_short}} believes the model is acting in a biased manner.
+{{site.data.keyword.aios_short}} then builds a machine learning model to predict whether the model is likely to act in a biased manner on a given, new data point. {{site.data.keyword.aios_short}} then analyzes the data that is received by the model, on an hourly basis, and finds the data points where {{site.data.keyword.aios_short}} believes the model is acting in a biased manner.
 For such data points, the fairness attribute is perturbed from minority to majority, and the perturbed data is sent to the original model for prediction.
 This prediction of the original model is used as the de-biased output.

-{{site.data.keyword.aios_short}} performs this de-biasing hourly, on all the data which has been received by the model in the past hour.
+{{site.data.keyword.aios_short}} performs this de-biasing hourly, on all the data that has been received by the model in the past hour.
 It also computes the fairness for the de-biased output, and displays it in the **De-biased model** tab.

 ## Active de-biasing
 {: #it-dbo-active}